syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/export.md

 documentation: ug
 ---

-# Exporting SfCircularGauge as an image and get the stream
+# Export SfCircularGauge as an image and get the stream

 ## Export as an image